MerlionRock/RealAndroidBot/README.md

 6. Recommended Snapdragon 625 and above
 7. Full screen mode (or guesture mode) without navigation butttons on screen

+## System Requirements
+64 bit system is required to run RAB

+## Release Download

+- Window users can download RAB from [here](https://github.com/MerlionRock/RealAndroidBot/releases)
+- Please read the sections below on how to setup your phone to run RAB
+- There are no release version for Mac and Linux version yet.
+Please read on for the instructions on how to setup RAB on your system.

 ## Setting up USB Debugging mode option
 1. Launch the Settings application on your phone.
 2. Tap the About Phone option generally near the bottom of the list.